 The Coroner’s Lunch

-The first part Colin Cotterill’s Dr. Siri Paiboun murder mystery series, The Coroner’s Lunch is set in 1975 post-revolutionary Laos.
-The communist party is in power and septuagenarian Dr. Siri is appointed as national coroner.
-With the help of a nurse and a morgue assistant, Dr. Siri works to investigate suspicious deaths that the party would rather keep under wraps.
-Appointed to write reports and provide the answers the party are after, but disinterested in being a yes man, Dr. Siri investigates each death that he encounters with earnest resistance to the bureaucracy.
-Those deaths include a higher ups’ wife, who keels over at a dinner party, and a Mekong River fisherman who has both legs amputated by a boarder patrol boat.
-Want more Dr. Siri?
+The first part of Colin Cotterill’s Dr Siri Paiboun murder mystery series, The Coroner’s Lunch is set in 1975 post-revolutionary Laos.
+The communist party is in power and septuagenarian Dr Siri is appointed as national coroner.
+With the help of a nurse and a morgue assistant, Dr Siri works to investigate suspicious deaths that the party would rather keep under wraps.
+Appointed to write reports and provide the answers the party are after, but uninterested in being a yes man, Dr Siri investigates each death that he encounters with earnest resistance to the bureaucracy.
+Those deaths include a higher-up’s wife, who keels over at a dinner party, and a Mekong River fisherman who has both legs amputated by a border patrol boat.
+Want more Dr Siri?
 The series includes Thirty-Three Teeth, Disco for the Departed, Anarchy and Old Dogs, and others.